 Factsheet: Emergency Medical Treatment

-There are times when a person’s life is in danger and a decision about lifesustaining medical treatment must be made quickly.
-In most emergencies it will not be possible to obtain consent to treatment from the person or their substitute decision-maker.
+There are times when a decision about life-sustaining medical treatment must be made in an emergency.
+On some occasions there is not enough time to obtain a treatment decision from a person’s substitute decision-maker.
 This factsheet explains the law relating to emergency (or urgent) medical treatment.
 It also discusses whether a person should be transferred to hospital for emergency treatment.

 Clarifying the law